-The triangle square is one of the standard units for patchwork piecing.
+Half square triangles are one of the standard units for patchwork piecing.

-Quilting books also refer to it as a half square triangle and abbreviate it as 'HST'.
+Quilting books also refer to them as a triangle squares or abbreviate it as 'HST'.

 For this technique, you'll sew two squares together with one seam and create a single triangle square unit.